SweBarre/demo/neuvector/README.md

 # NeuVector Demo environment

 This will create an RKE2 cluster running on EC2 with an wide open security group and local created id\_ed25519 ssh keys and register the cluster as a down stream cluster on a specified rancher management server (default https://demo-hosted.rancher.cloud/)
+It will also create a kubeconf in the directory pointing to the first rke2 master node

 ## Getting started